CodeForPittsburgh/pabudgetclock/README.md

 ## Team

-[Connor Sites-Bowen](https://twitter.com/connorsb) with OpenPGH is localizing this for Pittsburgh.
+[Connor Sites-Bowen](https://twitter.com/connorsb) with CodeForPittsburgh is localizing this for Pittsburgh.
 Check out the about page for information about the team who built this ChiHackNight Project.